 After living in the U.S. for over 20 years, Whitney Osei-Akintaju decided to move back to Ghana at the age of 24.
 Her move was not only sparked by a deep pride and love for her Ghanaian heritage, but also by her curiosity for its products and economy.
 While many saw Africa as a continent full of war and poverty, she saw an untapped market for manufacturing and global e-commerce.

-After that experience, Osei-Akintaju returned to the U.S. with a mission to impact by creating an online destination that allowed African entrepreneurs to break into the growing $32 billion ethnic retail market.
-With $80, an iPhone and her experience in web development and user experience, Whitney launched Ethnic District in 2018.
+After that experience, Osei-Akintaju returned to the U.S. with a mission to impact by creating an online destination that allows African entrepreneurs to break into the growing $32 billion ethnic retail market.
+With $80, her experience in web development and user experience, Whitney launched Ethnic District in May 2018.

-We welcome you to browse through our African fashion, art, home décor, beauty and specialty grocery items from African brands worldwide.
+On ED, you can discover and shop African fashion, art, home décor, beauty and specialty grocery items from African brands worldwide.
 We hope by doing so, you are able to experience different African cultures and uncover the national treasures that make them unique.